These Permaculture Principles will get you started on your great garden

 How much water does your garden need each season?
 Plants need water for cell division, cell enlargement, and even for holding themselves up.
 If the cells don’t have enough water in them, the result is a wilted plant.

 In hot weather, your vegetables will need at least 1/2 an inch of water per week, so plan accordingly.

 - Build your soil so it can retain maximum water.
 If your soil allows water to rush off of your property, then it is likely that it can become more absorbent.

-- Consider roof catchment when possible.
-Even in low rainfall areas, you can lose hundreds of gallons of rainwater.
-It can be channeled through downspouts and then collected in cisterns or barrels, for use in your garden.
+- Consider a roof catchment system when possible.
+Even in low rainfall areas, you can lose hundreds of gallons of rainwater when you don’t have a plan for catching it.
+The water can be channeled through downspouts and then collected in cisterns or barrels for use in your garden.
 I’m going to place a rain barrel on my chicken coop this year.

 - Utilize compost and mulch, sheet mulching and cover crops.